SoftwareAG/webmethods-b2b-examples/as2-send-edi-855-hybrid-sap-order-ack/readme.md

 4. For triggering IDoc from SAP you should have configured the testing tool in SAP Logon client.

+5.You should have a FTP server to reeive the acknowledgement messsages.

 ## Transaction Flow
 1. SAP Logon sends the IDoc ORDER Ack from SAP ECC6
 2. Configure the SAP Conncetion and SAP Listener to receive the IDoc Order 05 in Integration Server On-Premise.
 3. The SAP Routing Listner should invoke the specific Intergartion Server service which will intern invoke the webmethods.io flow editor service.
 4. The flow editor service Process855OrderAck will send the edi message to B2B cloud.
-5. B2B cloud executes the action defined in processing rule which is configured to send the outbound edi message via partner preffered channel.
+5. B2B cloud executes the action defined in processing rule which is configured to call webmethods.io Integration for further mapping.
+The integration does the following
-6. Partner preffered outbound channel is configured as AS2 channel in Partner profile Costco
+	-Receive EDI 855 file
+	-Parse EDI 855 file
+	-Extract the 855 EDI Purchase Order ack fine and send it to Costco via FTP protocal.

 ## Design time configuration